What is enterprise risk management?

 - Culture and governance.
-Some types of organizations are generally risk-averse, while others promote risk cultures to pursue strategic initiatives.
-Additionally, internal governance models and collaborative team structures will differ widely across enterprises, affecting the way decisions are made and controls implemented.
+Some organizations are generally risk-averse, while others promote risk cultures to pursue strategic initiatives.
+In addition, internal governance models and collaborative team structures differ widely across enterprises, affecting the way organizations make decisions and implement controls.

 - Compliance and control requirements.
-Internal standards and external regulatory and compliance requirements must be factored into risk and control decisions.
+Internal standards as well as external regulatory and compliance requirements must be factored into risk and control decisions.

 What are the benefits of enterprise risk management?

-- By creating a more risk-focused culture, integrating risk evaluation into business and IT practices is a good way to improve risk management across the board.
+- By creating a more risk-focused culture, organizations can integrate risk evaluation into business and IT practices, improving risk management across the organization.

 - Enterprises can implement more standardized risk reporting that helps with long-term metrics and measurement.

-- Organizations can improve focus and increase their perspective on risk in a variety of categories.
+- Organizations can improve focus and increase their perspective on risk in various categories.

-- Greater focus on risk associated with business objectives may lead to more efficient use of resources -- for example, application of limited endpoint security licenses to the most exposed and critical systems.
+- Companies focusing on risk associated with business objectives might discover more efficient ways to use resources.
+For example, they might apply limited endpoint security licenses to the most exposed and critical systems.